TommyMart/QuizNight_Terminal_App/readme.md

 You should now see ```Are you a new user?
 (Y/N): ```

-If you're getting ```zsh: command not found: chmod +x scripts/run.sh``` when trying to run the previous ```chmod +x scripts/run.sh``` code, it might be the odd case of because the command was copy and pasted.
+If you're getting ```zsh: command not found: chmod +x scripts/run.sh``` when trying to run the previous ```chmod +x scripts/run.sh``` command, it might be the odd case of because the command was copy and pasted.
 Try writing the command yourself instead of copying and pasting in this instance and it should hopefully work.
-I'm not sure why this is the case but some of my fellow students ran into this error and following the above instructions fixed the issue.
+I'm not sure why this is the case but some of my fellow students ran into this error and following the instructions above fixed the issue.
 Good luck!

 #### Option 2 - Download Zip File